 The Enron Parties and the Counterparty Parties may after the date of this Agreement enter into master agreements or other confirmation agreements in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
 Secs.
 101-1330 (such agreements, as the same may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, together with the Existing Underlying Master Agreements are referred to herein, collectively, as the "Underlying Master Agreements" and each individually, as an "Underlying Master Agreement.")

-Each of the Enron Parties and each of the Counterparty Parties acknowledges it will benefit directly or indirectly from the agreements evidenced hereby and that the promises made herein and other consideration exchanged between the Parties hereto in connection herewith contitute good and valuable consideration exchanged between the respective Parties, the receipt and sufficiency of which are hereby acknowledged.
+The Enron Parties, on the one hand, and the Counterparty Parties, on the other hand, acknowledge that they have dealt with each other as if they were a single economic unit, and not separate, from a credit perspective, and intend to continue to deal in such manner in the future.
+Each of the Enron Parties and each of the Counterparty Parties acknowledges it will benefit directly or indirectly from the agreements evidenced hereby and that the promises made herein and other consideration exchanged between the Parties hereto in connection herewith constitute good and valuable consideration exchanged between the respective Parties, the receipt and sufficiency of which are hereby acknowledged.

 Each Enron Party desires now to provide in this Agreement for its right to terminate, liquidate, net, and setoff upon a Default by any Counterparty Party under any one or more of the Underlying Master Agreements as herein specified, including, without limitation, by permitting each Enron Party to terminate, liquidate, net, and setoff across all of the Underlying Master Agreements and to treat this Agreement, the Underlying Master Agreements, and all Transactions thereunder as a single agreement, whether or not the Obligations arising under the Underlying Master Agreements and Transactions thereunder are in connection with (a) cash settled Transactions or physically settled Transactions or (b) securities contracts, forward contracts, commodities contracts, repurchase agreements, swap agreements, or similar agreements.
 Each Counterparty Party desires now to provide in this Agreement for its right to terminate, liquidate, net, and setoff upon a Default by any Enron Party under any one or more of the Underlying Master Agreements as herein specified, including, without limitation, by permitting each Counterparty Party to terminate, liquidate, net, and setoff across all of the Underlying Master Agreements and to treat this Agreement, the Underlying Master Agreements, and all Transactions thereunder as a single agreement, whether or not the Obligations arising under the Underlying Master Agreements and Transactions thereunder are in connection with (a) cash settled Transactions or physically settled Transactions or (b) securities contracts, forward contracts, commodities contracts, repurchase agreements, swap agreements, or similar agreements.